 - Environmental Map

 - Save the Earth Calendar

 - Create a Banner

 - Plan an Environmental Conference or "TED" Talk

 Environmental Lesson Plans - Raise Awareness About a Current Issue

-TechnoEnvironment has environmental education activities.
+TechnoEnvironment promotes environmental education activities.
 Middle school students create several publications including a postcard, poster, and pamphlet.
 The first two tasks introduce Microsoft Publisher features including commands and formatting techniques.
 Once students have gained expertise, they design the final publication.
 At the end of the unit, you may wish to host an Environmental Conference using a "TED" talk format to share ideas.
 Consider using the Session 3-5 Extension Activities to promote the event (calendar banner, card).
-Lesson plans are ideal for ages 11-14, or grades 6 and up.
+Environmental education lesson plans are ideal for students aged 11-14, or grades 6 and up.